botlibX/objx/docs/MANUAL.rst

 ::

-    LIBOP - original programmer.
+    OBJX - objects.

 SYNOPSIS

 ::

-    op <cmd> [key=val]
+    objx <cmd> [key=val]
-    op <cmd> [key==val]
+    objx <cmd> [key==val]
-    op [-c] [-v] [-d]
+    objx [-c] [-v] [-d]

 DESCRIPTION

 ::

-    LIBOP is a python3 library implementing the 'op' package.
-It provides all the tools to program a bot, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.
+    OBJX is a python3 library implementing the 'objx' package.
+It provides all the tools to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.

-    LIBOP provides a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+    OBJX provides a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
 You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

-    LIBOP is a contribution back to society and is Public Domain.
+    OBJX is a contribution back to society and is Public Domain.

 INSTALL